pypa/packaging.python.org/source/development.rst

 Complete mirror with bandersnatch
 ----------------------------------

-bandersnatch will set up a complete local mirror of all PyPI distributions (externally-hosted distributions are not mirrored).
+bandersnatch will set up a complete local mirror of all PyPI :term:`packages <distribution package>` (externally-hosted packages are not mirrored).
 See the `bandersnatch documentation for getting that going`__.

 __ https://bitbucket.org/pypa/bandersnatch/overview

-A benefit of devpi is that it will create a mirror which includes distributions that are external to PyPI, unlike bandersnatch which will only cache distributions hosted on PyPI.
+A benefit of devpi is that it will create a mirror which includes packages that are external to PyPI, unlike bandersnatch which will only cache packages hosted on PyPI.